 (Bring all the yellows, reds and blues that you have.
 We will sort them in class.)

 16” x 20” or any size you like.
-Also bring your photos for reference.
-Subject is your choice.
+Also, bring your photos for reference.
+The subject is your choice.

 Make sure you bring a good-sized water container.
 You need plenty of water when using acrylics.
 Check out thrift stores and dollar stores for Tupperware-type containers, square or round.
 Large yoghurt tubs (the square kind) are good too.
 You will need a water spritzer too to mist your paints occasionally.

 Bring a good-sized palette.
 We will be using a lot of paint so you need plenty of room on your pal-ette!
 If you’re able the large size of the Stay-Wet palette is worth the investment.
 It can keep your paint workable for days and sometimes weeks.
 It has a snap on lid which keeps your acrylic paints from drying out.
 A large dinner plate or cookie sheet works too.

 Shop towel is available at Home Depot and Canadian Tire.
 I prefer it to paper towel as it is stronger and reusable.